johnalison/obsidian-notes/Journal/10 October 2024 Thursday.md

 - All solutions imaginary!

 # HGC
-"My concern is the cost of transfer tape for all of production which is about 5000 modules of $15 or so which gives $75K" Lower with
+"My concern is the cost of transfer tape for all of production which is about 5000 modules of $15 or so which gives $75K" Lower with 9k pieces 8.75/item = $78k

 # bbWW Meeting